 Jeffery Zook has been a member of the Detroit Symphony Orchestra flute section since 1992.
 His formal musical studies began at the Interlochen Arts Academy and continued at the University of Michigan.
-In 1988, he received the coveted Recitalists’ Diploma from the Royal Academy of Music in London.
+With additional studies in England, Mr. Zook attended the Royal Northern College of Music in Manchester and received the coveted Recitalists’ Diploma from the Royal Academy of Music in London.
 His teachers have included William Bennett, Trevor Wye, Judith Bentley, Jacqueline Hofto and former DSO piccoloist Clement Barone.

 A prizewinner in many competitions, including the National Flute Association Young Artists Competition and William Byrd National Concerto Competition in Flint, Michigan, Mr. Zook has also been awarded of a grant from the National Endowment for the Advancement of the Arts.

-Mr. Zook lives in Pleasant Ridge with his partner David Assemany, miniature pinscher Dexter and orange tabby Basil.
-They have named their renovated Dutch Colonial home The Cambridge Conservatory a venue which has hosted recitals, workshops, musical feasts and fundraisers.
+Mr. Zook lives in Pleasant Ridge with his partner David Assemany, miniature pinscher Dexter.
+They have named their renovated Dutch Colonial home The Cambridge Conservatory a venue which hosts recitals, workshops, musical feasts and fundraisers.

 Jeffery Zook plays a 14K Haynes flute and the Burkart Piccolo.